 When the COVID-19 crisis made us witness our homes turn to workplaces, a few difficulties also came along.
-It is obvious that the employers have a tough time managing their workforce the teams during remote work.
+It is obvious that the employers have a tough time managing their workforce during remote work.
 There could be extension of the work hours.
 Thus, it becomes difficult to demarcate scheduled and unscheduled hours.
 You could be unsure about tracking the compensable work hours, right?
 Be assured that the new guidance by DOL clears the air.
 Don’t want to take pains and read the bulletin?
 Here is a gist of it.

 The Field Assistance Bulletin (FAB No.2020-5) released by the U.S. Department of Labor’s Wage and Hour Division on August 24, 2020 guides employers to stay compliant with the Fair Labor Standards Act (FLSA) during remote work.
 The FLSA requires the employers to pay their employees for all hours the latter are “suffered or permitted” to work.
 In other words, the employees are eligible for compensation not just for their scheduled hours, but also for the time spent working outside their schedule.